topranks/wmf-clab/README.md

 #### Homer Configuration

 Homer, and the netbox plugin, should be installed and configured as normal.
-It is strongly advised to this the correct way, and not repeat the authors [idiotic steps](https://phabricator.wikimedia.org/P34916).
+It is strongly advised to this the correct way, and avoid [doing this](https://phabricator.wikimedia.org/P34916).

 The file ```/etc/homer/config.yaml``` should be created as usual.
 Important elements that are required here are: